 Rice is the backbone of almost every Korean meal.
 On rare occasions, noodles will replace the rice, but the vast majority of the time, every person eats a bowl of rice with their meal.
+There are some low-carb substitutes too.
 Typically, each person will also have their own bowl of soup or stew.
 The side dishes and main dish or dishes–which can be meat, seafood, or tofu–are all be served family-style in the middle of the table.
 Sometimes a large stew will replace the main dish and will be served family-style at the table.

 Koreans have perfected the art of preserving food over thousands of years, so many of the side dishes are pickled, salted, or fermented and many are spicy.
 Kimchi, Korea's famous spicy cabbage, has over a hundred varieties of different vegetables, including some non-spicy types.
 Even though Korean stews and soups are served hot (almost boiling), many of the side dishes are served cold or at room temperature.

 Korea is a peninsula, so Koreans eat a lot of seafood although meat has become very popular in the last 50 or so years.
 The most common spice and sauce ingredients used in Korean cuisine are:

 As a result, much of Korean cuisine is intensely flavored, savory, and bold.

 The Little Things